im-open/yaml-file-validation/README.md

       - name: Test SAM YAML
         uses: im-open/yaml-file-validation@v1.0.0
         with:
-          yaml-file: ./sam.yaml
+          yaml-file-path: ./sam.yaml
-          # schema-file: 'SAM' <-- If left undefined or set to 'SAM' the IM-OPEN SAM schema format will be used
+          # schema-file-path: 'SAM' <-- If left undefined or set to 'SAM' the IM-OPEN SAM schema format will be used
 ```

 ## Schema File